 (B) Fecal coliform analysis must result in less than 1,000 Most Probable Number per gram of total solids (dry weight).

-(b) For composted material produced from Type 1 or Type 3 feedstock with less than 50% by volume of Type 2 feedstock, analysis must be performed for salmonella or fecal coliform and meet the following limits:
+(b) For composted material and digestate produced from Type 1 or Type 3 feedstock with less than 50% by volume of Type 2 feedstock, analysis must be performed for salmonella or fecal coliform and meet the following limits:

 (A) Salmonella analysis must result in less than 3 Most Probable Number per 4 grams of total solids (dry weight).